This homey, old

 together the white sugar, brown sugar, and cocoa powder.

-bowl, sift the flour with the cocoa powder, salt, and baking powder.
+bowl, sift or whisk, the flour with the cocoa powder, salt, and baking powder.
 In another

 large bowl, whisk the egg with the melted butter, sugar, milk, and vanilla

 extract.
 Stir the flour mixture into the egg mixture until combined.
 Stir in the